franks42/clj-ns-browser/README.md

 ## Issues

 * Code examples seem to refer to Clojure 1.2 instead of 1.3, which is obvious when you bring clojuredocs up in the browser.
-This is due to the current behavior of the cd-client library when querying the clojuredocs.org site live.
-Using an offline snapshot with cd-client gives Clojure 1.3 examples (not fully understood why, and there may be exceptions).
+Workaround: Use Docs -> ClojureDocs Update local repo to get a snapshot of ClojureDocs.org contents, then Docs -> ClojureDocs Offline/local to use that local snapshot instead of interactively querying the ClojureDocs.org contents.
+This also speeds up browsing with examples displayed, and works even when you don't have Internet access.
+The issue is due to the current behavior of the cd-client library when querying the clojuredocs.org site live.

-## Todo

-* get swing html-text widget to work properly and replace the text-area (looks nicer, will have links working, code-highlighting, etc...) - rendering works in stand-alone browser window, but swing-widget doesn't look very nice...

-* try different window layout with ns and var list-boxes above doc text-area

-* see if tools.namespace could be enhanced to get the (jar)file-name associated with a ns, which could give an indication of the version also (?)

-** Can defmulti or defmethod symbols have doc strings?
-Examples?
-If not, should they be enhanced to do so?

-** These are categorized as Var by get-docs-map, but is there a way they could instead be categorized as Function? clj-http.core/proxy-delete-with-body and proxy-get-with-body.
-It looks like the extension of the docsmap protocol for type clojure.lang.Var in clj-info's doc2map.clj is categorizing those as Vars rather than Functions because either they have no metadata, or if they do, their metadata has no value for the key :arglists.

-** Consider changing vars with category Protocol so that VALUE does not show up as a map, and "Inspect Coll" button is disabled.

 ## Acknowledgment